Many college students can’t afford food. What extremes would you go through to ease your hunger?

 As I struggled to beg and inform my mother that she needed to file her taxes so I wouldn’t be billed for the entire year, she remained stubborn and refused.
 Consequently, I had no financial aid for the summer and my parents only provided me with twenty to fifty dollars for the week.
 I worked at Yogurtland, but my paychecks barely covered that month’s rent and nothing else.

-Contradictory to the stats, I received straight A’s and enrolled within twelve units.
-I also was working at Yogurtland but my paychecks went straight into rent or other bills, often times I had to ask my parents to help complete the rest of the month’s rent since minimum wage was not cutting it.
+Contradictory to the statistics correlating food insecurity to poor grades, I received straight A’s and enrolled within twelve units.
+I was also working at Yogurtland, but my paychecks went straight into rent or other bills; often times I had to ask my parents to help complete the rest of the month’s rent since minimum wage was not cutting it.
 And lastly, I was taking the KUCI training program, UC Irvine’s college radio station, to become a PA (talk) host and an assistant at two news shows.
-Fortunately, I kept up academically, but other personal aspects of my life fell drastically apart.
+Fortunately, I kept up academically, but other personal aspects of my life drastically fell apart.
 For starters, I was able to keep up the daily routine of stealing bits of food from my housematess, but within a matter of a few weeks, my cover was blown.
 As most college students usually don’t have the healthiest food choices stocked in their homes, I’d open the fridge and find small, green bottles of Jägermeister and other alcoholic drinks.
 There were slices of chocolate cake stored in their plastic Albertson’s containers, some cheddar and mozzarella cheese sticks individually wrapped, peanut butter and chocolate pop tarts, and other snacks.
 My diet consisted of foods loaded with sugar and no nutritional value.
 Breakfast was the only meal that I reaped nutritional benefits from.